MinecraftServerControl/mscs/README.md

 ### Forge featured server

-To install adn/or use a forge server follow these steps:
+To install and/or use a forge server follow these steps:
 * Create a new server(Skip this part if you already got one)

         /etc/init.d/minecraft_server create forge 25565

-* Edit the _server.properties_ file and add the following lines:
+* Edit the `server.properties` file and add the following lines:

         # For Forge version 4.2.5.315 and newer
         mscs-server-version=1.6.4-9.11.1.953